3 Cost-Effective Summer Activities For Kids

 Simple, easy and tasty food

 A picnic in the garden doesn’t require any fancy food or extra effort, just keep the menu balanced and tasty!
-Head down to your local SPAR convenience store and stock up on sausage rolls, savoury eggs, vegetables and salad and other simple favourites.
+Head down to your local SPAR store and stock up on sausage rolls, savoury eggs, vegetables and salad and other simple favourites.
 Entertain them in the kitchen beforehand, by whipping up some of these easy picnic food ideas for kids: